dustinpfister/blog_posts/_posts/phaser-physics-oncollide.md

 ## 3 - Conclusion

 So using body.onCollide is a great way to set up one or more events that are to be fired when a sprite collides with another sprite.
 It goes without saying that this can be very useful when working with most projects that involve sprites moving around an colliding with each other.
+I hope you found this post useful, and if you have anything that you would like to add, or have any questions be sure to let me know in the comments.